AcademySoftwareFoundation/OpenTimelineIO/docs/style-guide.md

 No runtime behavior of the OpenTimelineIO C++ runtime is modified by the settings of environment variables.
 This is because the C++ libraries must run in environments without environment variables, or that are sandboxed for security.

-The tests invoked as part of setup.py can be bypased by creating a variable named OTIO_DISABLE_SHELLOUT_TESTS